-Located atop the western edge of Lookout Mountain on the Cumberland Plateau, Cloudland Canyon State Park is arguably one of Georgia's finest state parks and is only a short 45 minute drive outside of Chattanooga, Tennessee.
+Located atop the western edge of Lookout Mountain on the Cumberland Plateau, Cloudland Canyon State Park is arguably one of Georgia's finest state parks and is only a short 45-minute drive outside of Chattanooga, Tennessee.
 Whether you're looking for excellent camping opportunities, stunning views, or a one-of-a-kind hiking experience, this Appalachian river gulch offers something for all outdoor enthusiasts.

-During the New Deal reform programs, President Franklin D. Roosevelt organized the Civilian Conservation Corps to build the first facilities and signs in the park, preserving and supporting the future experiences for visitors today to continue to enjoy the over 200-million year old geology of the canyon.
+During the New Deal reform programs, President Franklin D. Roosevelt organized the Civilian Conservation Corps to build the first facilities and signs in the park, preserving and supporting the future experiences for visitors today to continue to enjoy the over 200-million-year-old geology of the canyon.

 When visiting today, a trip to Cloudland Canyon isn't complete without seeing Cherokee and Hemlock Falls.
 Little places in this country offer an opportunity to see two beautiful waterfalls in one hiking experience, and this is one of them.
-The Waterfall Trail starts in the main area along a paved path that will lead you down a 600-step staircase to the access points of Cherokee Falls, Hemlock Falls, and the Sitton's Gulch Trailhead.
+The Waterfall Trail starts in the main area along a paved path that will lead you down a 600-step staircase to the access points of Cherokee Falls, Hemlock Falls, and Sitton's Gulch Trailhead.
 The first waterfall that you'll be able to access is Cherokee Falls which is a quick .3 miles from the trailhead and stands at over 60 feet tall.

 Along the way to Cherokee Falls, you'll hike through lush foliage alongside Daniel Creek, which offers great photo opportunities.
 Depending on the season, the falls and the creek can fluctuate in flow, making each time you visit a different experience than the last.
 As you approach Cherokee Falls, you'll begin to see the falls tucked between tall trees, creating a remarkable visual relationship between land and water.

-After experiencing the Waterfall Hike to Cherokee and Hemlock Falls, you can extend your adventure downward by connecting with the Sitton's Gulch Trail, which will take you down through the gorge alongside the creek to a parking area in Trenton, GA.
+After experiencing the Waterfall Hike to Cherokee and Hemlock Falls, you can extend your adventure downward by connecting with Sitton's Gulch Trail, which will take you down through the gorge alongside the creek to a parking area in Trenton, GA.
 Along the way, there are multiple opportunities to view smaller cascading falls.